University of Houston School of Theatre and Dance: The Alley Theatre

-The Tony Award winning Alley Theatre and the School of Theatre and Dance established a unique collaboration in 2014, when it hosted the Alley staff and productions during its 2014 season.
+The Alley Theatre and the School of Theatre and Dance established a collaboration in 2014, when it hosted the Alley staff and productions during its 2014 season.
 The Alley was undergoing renovations to its facilities at that time, and the School of Theater opened its doors to the venerable company.
 The collaboration gave UH Theater graduate students the opportunity to observe Alley Theatre company members during their residency at UH, and had the ability to apply for internships.

 Houston Shakespeare Festival

 Each summer, the Houston Shakespeare Festival produces a season of two Shakespeare plays in repertory.
 Since its inception in 1975, HSF has entertained nearly a half million theatergoers with free performances in Hermann Park's Miller Outdoor Theatre.
-The Houston Shakespeare Festival has grown into one of the major events on Houston's summer entertainment calendar.
-HSF is a recognized Actors' Equity Association theatre.
+The Houston Shakespeare Festival has grown into one of the events on Houston's summer entertainment calendar.

 The Cynthia Woods Mitchell Center for the Arts

-Cynthia Woods Mitchell Center for the Arts at the University of Houston promotes collaboration, experimentation, and innovation in the arts.
-The Center supports the creation and presentation of new works, sponsors visiting artist residencies, and offers courses, scholarships, lectures, and symposia, all in a creative alliance with the School of Art, Creative Writing Program, Moores School of Music, School of Theatre and Dance, and Blaffer Gallery, the Art Museum of the University of Houston.
+Cynthia Woods Mitchell Center for the Arts at the University of Houston supports the creation and presentation of new works, sponsors visiting artist residencies, and offers courses, scholarships, lectures, and symposia, all in a creative alliance with the School of Art, Creative Writing Program, Moores School of Music, School of Theatre and Dance, and Blaffer Gallery, the Art Museum of the University of Houston.

 Lantrip Elementary School

 In 2011, the Lantrip Elementary School Theatre Club was established.
 The Club, a partnership between the School of Theatre and Dance and Houston Independent School District, brings theatre into Lantrip Elementary on a weekly basis.
 The school, located roughly a mile from the University of Houston campus, is an environmental science and deaf education magnet school.
-In 2009, it was recognized by National Blue Ribbon Schools Program for academic excellence.
 The program is administered, maintained, and taught by theatre education majors from the University of Houston.
 Students grades 1-5 are admitted to the program through an application process.
-Along with the theatre educators from the university, they explore the world of creative drama.